evanobenauer/TradeCompanion/README.md

+# Trade Companion

+TradeCompanion is an *OLD and VERY MESSY* project of mine from college.
+I was experimenting with displaying and calculating stock data... for fun ya know...

 TODO: Add documentation for this code
 This might be my messiest repository...
 It's old and I was just experimenting while making it haha